Event Summary

 • A spotlight on young people: strengthening engagement, meeting Gen Z expectations, and improving early career retention

-• Embedding effective reasonable adjustments
+• Evolving legal expectations and embedding effective reasonable adjustments

 • Practical tools to tackle stigma and build mentally healthy workplaces